Skip to main content

 “What DBT training have your therapists completed?”
 Look for intensive training from Behavioral Tech (the organization founded by Dr. Linehan) or equivalent programs.
 A weekend CE workshop is not sufficient training.

 “How do you use diary cards and behavioral chain analyses?”
 These are core tools of DBT individual therapy.
-If a therapist isn’t familiar with them, they’re likely practicing DBT-informed therapy rather than comprehensive DBT.
+If a therapist isn’t familiar with them or doesn’t use them routinely, they’re likely practicing DBT-informed therapy rather than comprehensive DBT.

 The Bottom Line

-Not all DBT is created equal, and the label alone doesn’t guarantee quality.
+Not all DBT is created equal, and the label on a therapist’s website or Psychology Today profile alone doesn’t guarantee quality.
 If you’re seeking DBT — especially for conditions where it’s the recommended treatment — look for comprehensive programs with proper certification and trained clinicians.

 At Front Range Treatment Center, we’re a DBT-Linehan Board Certified Program in Denver.
 That means every element of your treatment is delivered the way the research says it should be.
-If you’re exploring DBT options, we’re happy to answer questions about what certification means and whether our program is the right fit.
+If you’re exploring DBT options, we’re happy to answer questions about what certification means, what distinguishes our approach, and whether our program is the right fit for your specific situation.

 Need Support?